konman01/Java/Components/SpringBootDocumentation.md

 Spring container creates only one intance of bean by default and It will be cached in memory and being shared by all the request.We can define the scope to tell spring container how to create Bean.
 By default the scope will be Singletone, ie only once instance of the bean will be created.
 If the Scope is Prototype then spring container will create new instance of bean for each request.

+### explain Bean life Cycle

+First Spring Container instantiate the Bean, then dependencies will be injected and next there will some internal processing in Spring Container.
+Then there will be option to call some initialization code.
+After that bean will be available to use.
+When the containers or application is shutdown, there will be option to call custom destroy method before deleting the bean.

+During the Bean initialization, you can add custom code based on your business logic or setting ups some resources like db etc. You can also add code during bean destruction to do some operation bases on your bussiness logic.